bmtwl/SoftDataDiode/README.md

 - **Multiple Stream Support**: Multi-receiver version handles multiple independent streams
 - **Secure Encryption**: AES-256-GCM encryption with pre-shared keys
 - **Web, RTSP and VNC Sources**: Capture web pages (with Selenium), RTSP video streams or VNC clients (with vncsnapshot)
+- **Freshness Monitoring**: Streams visually and programatically show whether updates are:
+    - Live - Green dot (Updated within the last 30 seconds)
+    - Stalled - Yellow dot and time since last frame (Last update was more than 30 seconds ago)
+    - Stale - Red dot (Not updated in more than 5 minutes)
+    - Freshness JSON endpoint per stream with the state and seconds since last frame (`https://host/stream/freshness`)

 ## Installation